 Sunscreen is also very important.
 Wearing long sleeved shirts and long pants will help, but you will still need to cover your face, neck and hands.
 I like to purchase tinted sunscreen for my face as well as a body sunscreen.
 Also bring lip balm with sun protection.
 Always apply sunscreen first with bug repellant on top.

 You might also want to consider bringing a cooling towel, neck fan or misting fan if you are very susceptible to the heat.
 Just be sure not to spray your camera gear with water!
+I take this portable fan that is easy to pack in my carry on bag.
 Also the neck fan must be packed in your carryon because of the built in battery.
 I have not tried the neck fan, but my hairdresser swears by them.

 Worldwide Travel Plug adapter